Goal : Configure OAuth2 Authentication for Magic xpi RESTful API Service using Amazon Cognito

 Set the Authorization header with the Bearer token

-You should receive status 201 with the time value
+You should receive status 201 with the time value in a json format.

 12/ Set a wrong role in the service definition file in your apache directory